 Go physical and online

 You don’t have to remain solely a physical retail outlet.
 Many physical outlets also have websites, which they may sell some of their goods on.
 Having a website can also help consumers to find contact details, opening times and information on events.
-On top of a website, you could also consider investing in an app for your store.
+On top of a website, you could also consider for your store.
 This could be used to provide a portable pocket catalogue of your store as well as possibly serving as a digital loyalty card.